Emmonsia parva: Ecology

 Emmonsia parva, E. crescens, and E. pasteuriana together comprise the genus Emmonsia, however they exhibit different ecological characteristics.
 Whereas E. crescens is found worldwide, E. parva is restricted to areas in North and South America, Eastern Europe, Australia and regions in Asia.
 The fungus is primarily a saprotroph, deriving its nutrition from dead material.
 It is also soil-dwelling where it release spores into the air.
 Because of this the main targets of infection are small burrowing mammals such as rodents, although infection of larger mammals such as humans has been documented.
-Some of the known animal species that it can infect include the beaver, mink, weasel, wood rat, pine marten, pine squirrel, cottontail rabbit, muskrat, skunk, white-tailed mouse and the rock rabbit.
+Some of the known animal species that it can infect include the Northern hairy-nosed wombats (Lasiorhinus krefftii), beaver, mink, weasel, wood rat, pine marten, pine squirrel, cottontail rabbit, muskrat, skunk, white-tailed mouse and the rock rabbit.
 The fungus is closely related to the genus Blastomyces.

 Growth and morphology

-The fungus is dimorphic growing in two distinct forms.
-It grows as hyphae at room temperature, but when conidia are transferred to 40 °C they convert to larger adiaspores.
+E. parva is a dimorphic fungi with two distinct forms.
+The fungus grows as hyphae at room temperature, but when conidia are transferred to 40 °C they convert to larger adiaspores.
 It has no teleomorphs and no sexual stage.
 It does not have any particular growth requirements in terms of culture media, but it is known to grow well on pablum cereal agar, potato dextrose agar (PDA) and phytone yeast extract agar.
 They also grow well on Sabouraud dextrose agar at 25 °C. Growth is slightly inhibited when grown in media containing cycloheximide.
 E. parva grows at a moderate pace, slower than E. crescens.
 After 21 days of growth at room temperature colony diameters range from 36 to 85 mm.
 The colonies are smooth and velvety and are white with tan centers from a top view and cream from the bottom.
 Hyphae in this form are septate and hyaline.
 The conidiophores they produce are unicellular, thick-walled (2 μm), and usually simple with a single terminal conidium also called an aleurioconidium.
 The conidiophore is also known to occasionally branch into 1–3 sections each bearing its own conidium.
 Before differentiating into adiaspores, the conidia measure 2–4 μm in diameter and are shaped either ovoid, subglobose or pyriform with glabrous walls.

 After growth at 40 °C the conidia morph into their adiaspore form enlarging to approximately 25 μm in vitro and 40 μm in vivo.
 These adiaspores are uninucleate and they do not replicate.
 They are occasionally mistaken for spherules of the organism Coccidioides immitis.